The history of knitting is fascinating!

 I share knitting throughout time, knitting history and culture, and who invented knitting.

-But, have you ever wondered who invented knitting and where the roots of the craft lie?
-Or the equipment used in the past?
+Ever wondered who invented knitting and what the craft’s roots are?
+Or the equipment used?

-Knitting, like many other craft hobbies, has a rich past, but an accurate and factual account is quite challenging to find.
+Knitting, like other craft hobbies, has a rich past.

-I’ve presented what I could discover in a timeline.
-I learned so much from researching this.
-I hope you find something you didn’t know too.
+I learned so much researching this.
+I hope you do too.

 - Knitting Guilds In Europe